southwick-associates/dashboard-template/README.md

 ### System Requirements

-Large R data files can use up quite a bit of memory, so you may need to watch your RAM usage.
-As a rule of thumb,  you can probably get by using a computer with 8gb of RAM if you have fewer than 15 million rows in the sale table.
+You may need to watch your RAM usage for production data.
+As a rule of thumb, a computer with 8gb of RAM should be sufficient if you have fewer than 15 million rows in the sale table.

 ## Usage